 Learning how to establish a relationship with another is essential knowledge for any career or activity.

+For Fall, most new students receive their roommates' names and contact information in June.
 For Spring, most students receive their roommates' names and contact information in early February.
-For Fall, most new students receive their roommates' names and contact information in June.
-Roommates should contact one another via phone or email and begin discussing how they intend to share the space in the room as well as what they hope their relationship will be.
+Roommates should contact one another and begin discussing how they intend to share the space in the room as well as what they hope their relationship will be.

 It is especially important that students who are not arriving at the same time have a plan for how the room will be set up and how space will be shared.